pact-foundation/pact-parser/README.md

 This application is devoted to parsing json files that represent [pacts](https://github.com/pact-foundation/pact-specification), spawning express server and replaying responses for requests read from pact files.

+## How to use?

+Clone the repository and run `npm install`.

+1. To use as a command line tool you must run the following command.

+`node index.js --path <path to your pact json files> (--port 3646) (--log warning)`

+*Parameters in parenthesis are optional.
+More information about then can be found [here](#command-line-parameters).*

+## Command line parameters

+Application has some cli parameters used to customize it's behavior:

+1. `path` - [REQUIRED] specifies **glob** pattern for the path where pact jsons are place in the system.

+`--path testData/*.json`

+2. `log` - specifies the log level you want to have.
+Possible variants are: `trace`, `debug`, `info`, `warn`, `error`, `fatal`.
+Setting this to a particular level implies that all log records at that level and above are logged.
+**E.g.** a logger set to level "info" will log records at level info and above (warn, error, fatal).

+Default level is `info`.
+Default value is locatied in configuration file (`pact.config.json` in the root).

+`--log debug`

+3. `port` - specifies the port server would start.
+Defaults to `8080`.
+Default value is locatied in configuration file (`pact.config.json` in the root).

+`--port 3646`

 ## Why we need such application?

 Pacts are great at building the contracts for consumer-provider interaction, but they are also great in one more thing - **possibility to use them as data for consumer-side tests**.
 Current client-side approach for building pact files during front-end testing relies on the pair of libraries: